JCSDA-internal/bufrlib/README.md

 version of this library.

-To build and install shared and static versions of *Debug* and *Release* build types to the same install prefix, the build procedure can be repeated for each build-type:
+To build and install shared and static versions of *Debug* and *Release* build types to the same install prefix, the build procedure can be repeated for each build-type.
 ```
 ./tools/build.sh <install-prefix> -DBUILD_STATIC_LIBS=1 -DBUILD_SHARED_LIBS=1 -DCMAKE_BUILD_TYPE=Release
 ./tools/build.sh <install-prefix> -DBUILD_STATIC_LIBS=1 -DBUILD_SHARED_LIBS=1 -DCMAKE_BUILD_TYPE=Debug